© Crown copyright 2019

 Effective local appropriate adult arrangements are an important part of an effective bail and remand strategy in relation to children in police custody.

 Whenever the police detain a child (under 18), or interview them as a voluntary attender, they must inform an appropriate adult of where the child is and why they have been detained, and ask them to come to see the child.
+This must be done as soon as is practicable and without delay.
+This is defined in the Police and Criminal Evidence Act 1984 (PACE) and its Codes of Practice.

 There are a range of people who can act as the appropriate adult.
-Because the police must also inform a child’s parents or social worker, they are usually the first choice for the appropriate adult role.
+As the police must also inform a child’s parents or social worker, they are usually the first choice for the appropriate adult role.
 However, sometimes there are reasons why people cannot be the appropriate adult.

 Under the Crime and Disorder Act 1998 s.38(4), you must ensure the provision of appropriate adults in your area.
 It applies at all times of the day and night and to children who are not from your area originally.